lovasko/m_array/README.md

 (strictly great than `1.0`).
 To set the growth factor at any time, use the `m_array_growth_factor` function.

+### Memory management
+Even though `m_array` takes care of all things memory, its behaviour might not be optimal in all scenarios.
+Therefore, it is possible to either grow or shrink the underlying memory with the `m_array_resize` function.

+### Finalisation
+Adding elements to a `m_array` causes its internal memory buffers to grow.
+Once finished with adding elements, it is possible that the `m_array` would still hold unused internal memory due to the prefetch, expecting elements to be added.
+In order to release this memory back to the system, use the `m_array_trim` function.

 ### Algorithms
 Even though the `m_array` supports random access to arbitrary elements with bounds checking, it is possible to perform certain high-level operations on the